 On Thursday, July 28, the Senate Appropriations Committee released draft text of the annual bills that fund the federal government

-Following Senator Reverend Warnock’s advocacy, the draft government funding bill includes robust investments in several priorities for the Middle Georgia area, including robust investments in Middle Georgia State University’s aviation program, Fort Valley State University’s veterinary program, and health care access across Georgia’s rural regions
+Following Senator Reverend Warnock’s advocacy, the draft government funding bill includes robust investments in several priorities for the Savannah area, including full funding to keep the Savannah CRTC open and continue the process of removing the I-16 flyover

-Washington, D.C. — Following months of advocacy and conversations with partners across Georgia, today Senator Reverend Warnock (D-GA) proudly announced that he secured critical federal investments for several Georgia priorities in the recently-released draft fiscal year 2023 government funding bills, including more than $10 million for critical projects and initiatives in the Middle Georgia area that will support workforce development and increase access to health care, especially for rural residents.
+Washington, D.C. — Following months of advocacy and conversations with partners across Georgia, today Senator Reverend Raphael Warnock (D-GA) proudly announced that he secured critical federal investments for several Georgia priorities in the recently-released draft fiscal year 2023 government funding bills, including more than $190 million for critical projects and initiatives in the Savannah and Coastal and Southern Georgia area that will create jobs, bolster our national security, invest in local HBCUs and expand access to health care.

 The twelve government funding bills, released on July 28 by the Senate Appropriations Committee, reflect months of behind-the-scenes work by Senator Warnock and his office to ensure the bills address critical priorities for Georgia families and companies, including major investments to strengthen our national security and Georgia’s military communities; complete vital projects to improve and modernize the state’s infrastructure: increase support for the state’s colleges and universities, including HBCUs: and, importantly, support and create good-paying jobs in every corner of the state.
 In addition to securing funding for several Georgia priorities in the base text of the legislation, Senator Warnock also successfully secured $129.49 million in direct federal investments for 64 Georgia projects and initiatives, in more than 40 counties, through Congressionally-directed spending requested on behalf of stakeholders across the state.
 The appropriations bills must now be approved by the full Senate.